Insurance makes wealth grow faster: Introduction

+In agreement with Bernoulli we take issue with step 3 of Section \ref{The_insurance}.
+It does indeed imply an inappropriate model of rationality.
+But the correction we propose is entirely different from Bernoulli's in its epistemology.

-The ``time paradigm'' recognises all this.
-The time average growth rate under reasonable dynamics (the standard is multiplicative dynamics) behaves very differently from the rate of change of the expectation value.
-Typically there exists a range of prices where time average growth rates increase for both parties when an insurance contract is signed.
+The time-average growth rate of wealth under reasonable dynamics (the standard being multiplicative dynamics) behaves very differently from the rate of change of the expectation value of wealth.
+This is because the appropriate growth rate for a given dynamic must take into account the non-linearity of the process.
+Typically there exists a range of prices where time-average growth rates increase for both parties when an insurance contract is signed.
+From this perspective, reasonably priced insurance contracts are win-win deals.

 Without appealing to utility functions, the time paradigm predicts the existence of insurance contracts with deep conceptual consequences.
-Any variable representing a growing quantity is a far-from-equilibrium process.
-Insofar as economic models represent (positively or negatively) growing entities, equilibrium intuition is misleading here.
-Acknowledging this, a business deal is seen to happen because it benefits both parties, whereas equilibrium intuition suggests that there will generally be one winner and one loser.